2016 United States presidential election in West Virginia: Analysis

-As expected, Republican nominee Donald Trump won West Virginia in a 42-point rout (the largest of any presidential candidate in the state's history) over Democratic nominee Hillary Clinton, thanks to ardent support from coal industry workers in Appalachia.
+As expected, Republican nominee Donald Trump won West Virginia in a 42-point rout over Democratic nominee Hillary Clinton, thanks to ardent support from coal industry workers in Appalachia.
 He thus captured all five electoral votes from West Virginia.

+In addition to being his strongest state in the election and scoring what was at the time the best vote share for a presidential candidate in the state's history, West Virginia was one of two states where Trump won every county, the other being Oklahoma.
+This was the second consecutive presidential election where every county in the state voted Republican.
+Trump's 42.1% margin of victory is the largest of any presidential candidate from either party in the state's history, besting Abraham Lincoln's 36.4% margin of victory in 1864.
+He would be unable to best this record margin of victory in his subsequent presidential runs in 2020 and 2024 despite earning 68.62% and 69.97% of the vote, respectively, both of them greater vote shares than his 2016 performance.

+Clinton's performance was the worst by a major party nominee since 1912, when three candidates split the vote and received over 20% of the vote each.
+As of 2024, it also remains the worst performance ever by a Democrat in West Virginia.
+Clinton won fewer votes in the general election than were cast in her party's primary overall, as well as fewer votes than she received in the 2008 state primary.
+Clinton also received the fewest votes for a Democrat in a West Virginia presidential election since 1916, exactly 100 years prior.

-West Virginia is one of the least-educated states in the country, with only one county having at least 40% of its adult residents with a Bachelor's degree (see the map).
+West Virginia is one of the least-educated states in the country, with only one county having at least 40% of its adult residents with a bachelor's degree.
 That county, Monongalia County (home to West Virginia University), had the smallest swing to Trump out of any county in the state.
 The rest of the state swung massively to Trump.

 Trump had promised to bring back mining jobs in economically depressed areas of coal country, whereas his opponent had proposed investing millions into converting the region to a producer of green energy.
 Democrats' championing of environmentalism is viewed as a threat in coal country, and Clinton faced a towering rejection from Mountain State voters.
 Clinton was also seen as being "haunted" by a comment she made within the state itself, in which, while describing the transition to sustainable energy, she stated "We're going to put a lot of coal miners and coal companies out of business."

 West Virginia was once a solidly Democratic state; it voted Democratic in every election from 1932 to 1996, except for the Republican landslides of 1956, 1972, and 1984.
-However, in recent years it has drifted to becoming solidly Republican, and has stayed that way since it was won by George W. Bush in 2000.
+However, in recent years it has drifted to becoming solidly Republican and has stayed that way since it was won by George W. Bush in 2000.
 Barack Obama, for example, failed to win even a single county in 2012.
-West Virginia is one of the two states where Hillary Clinton did not win any counties, the other being Oklahoma, which last voted for a Democrat in 1964.